-Do you see water on the floor at the base of the toilet?
-Don’t ignore this problem.
-Left unaddressed, your toilet will continue leaking slowly with each flush, allowing toilet water to pool on the bathroom floor and potentially causing unsanitary mold damage and rot in the subfloor.
+Do you spy water on the floor around the toilet?
+Don’t delay.
+Left unaddressed, your toilet will continue leaking a little bit with each flush, allowing unsanitary water to pool on the bathroom floor and potentially causing unsanitary mold damage and rot in the subfloor.

 Hire a Plumber to Replace the Wax Ring

 If you find that a faulty wax ring is indeed the problem, resolving it necessitates removing the toilet, replacing the ring and reinstalling the toilet.
 While it’s possible to do the work without a plumbing license, DIY toilet removal is not recommended.
 Here’s why you should leave the job to a qualified plumber:

 At Service Experts Heating, Air Conditioning & Plumbing, fixing toilet leaks is one of our fortes.
 Whether you complete the troubleshooting tips outlined above before scheduling an appointment, or you want us to handle the whole job from start to finish, we’ve got you covered.
 Every job is backed by our 100% satisfaction guarantee,* so sit back, don’t worry, and let us take care of it.
 To schedule reliable toilet repair in your neighborhood, please contact Service Experts Heating, Air Conditioning & Plumbing today!

 *Not applicable to the Advantage Program.
 See your signed Advantage Program Agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.

 Student loan debt across the nation has been a growing concern for a very long time.
 Today’s total student debt soars over $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re thinking about your educational journey or giving advice to someone who is, it’s...
 Continue reading